51Degrees/specifications/pipeline-specification/reference-implementation-notes.md

 desirability of doing so may be in question.
 However, taking advantage of the existing design may be expedient, or desirable.

-## Interfaces, Base Classes, Inheritance
+## Interfaces, base classes, inheritance

 The reference implementations follow "classic" Object-Oriented approach of defining interfaces, implementing abstract base classes and creating default